teach-plt/plt-errata/README.md

 p.
 112: "just a dummy `Object`".
 Now, Java has class `Void` for that purpose.
 Change would affect the following code.

+p.
+105: The generated code for the while loop in the middle column contains `ifeq goto END`.
+It should be `ifeq END` without the goto.

 ### Chapter 7, Functional Programming Languages

 #### 7.3 Anonymous functions